Johnny-Morgan/pickles/README.md

     As a **store owner**, I want to be able to:

     1. Add a product, so that I can add new items to my store.
-    2. Edit a product, so thas I can change the details of the product such as its price, description, image and other properties.
+    2. Edit a product, so that I can change the details of the product such as its price, description, image and other properties.
     3. Delete a product, so that I can remove items from my store that are no longer available.
     4. Add a blog post, so that I can add new content to my blog page to help drive traffic to my store.
-    5. Edit a blog post, so thas I can change the details of the blog such as its title, content, image and other properties.
+    5. Edit a blog post, so that I can change the details of the blog such as its title, content, image and other properties.
     6. Delete a blog post, so that I can remove blog posts that are outdated or irrelevant.
     7. Delete a blog post comment, so that I can remove a comment that contains offensive content.
     8. Delete a product review, so that I can remove a review that contains offensive content.